 Georgia Southwestern State University is a senior unit of the University System of Georgia.
 The University was founded in 1906 as the Third District Agricultural and Mechanical School.
 In 1926, it was granted a charter authorizing the school to offer two years of college work and to change the name to Third District Agricultural and Normal College.
 The name was changed to Georgia Southwestern College in 1932, at which time it was placed under the jurisdiction of the Board of Regents of the University System of Georgia.
 In 1964, the College became a senior unit of the University System, conferring its first baccalaureate degrees in June of 1968.
 Graduate work was added to the curriculum in June of 1973.
 In July 1996, the Board of Regents authorized state university status, and the institution became Georgia Southwestern State University.

-The University is located on 250 acres of improved wooded land plus a golf course in the community of Americus, Georgia, 135 miles south of Atlanta.
-The attractive campus includes recreational areas, a springfed lake, and thirty-three buildings.
+The University is located on 250 acres of improved wooded land plus a golf course in Americus, Georgia, 135 miles south of Atlanta.
+The attractive campus includes recreational areas, a spring-fed lake, and thirty-three buildings.

 The programs and educational opportunities at Georgia Southwestern State University have many distinctive features.
-As a residential, comprehensive university, Georgia Southwestern serves a diverse student body with programs leading to associate, bachelor's, master's and education specialist degrees.
+As a residential university with some online programs, Georgia Southwestern serves a diverse student body with programs leading to associate, bachelor's, master's and education specialist degrees.
 While GSW primarily draws students from Southwest Georgia, the University's wide variety of programs has attracted students from across Georgia, as well as out-of-state and internationally.

 Georgia Southwestern fulfills its commitment to and public service through the individual efforts of an outstanding faculty and the focused activities of specific centers, which rely heavily on external funding.
-The Center for Business and Economic Development conducts research on regional economic issues and facilitates development activities in the region.
-The program in Third World Studies has served as the guiding force in the development of a professional association and journal contributing to Georgia Southwestern's international reputation.
+The Center for Business and Economic Development in collaboration with the College of Business and Computing conducts research on regional economic issues and facilitates development activities in the region.
+The university is home to the Association of Global South Studies, an international interdisciplinary organization devoted to the study of the Global South.
+Originally founded as the Association of Third World Studies in 1983 by former GSW emeritus professor, Dr. Harold Isaacs, the Association of Global South Studies eventually gained a "Consultative Status" as a non-governmental organization (NGO) to the United Nations Economic and Social Council (ECOSOC).
+Its journal, the Journal of Global South Studies, is published by the University Press of Florida and contributes to the university's international reputation."